raspberrypilearning/cd-dice-roller/en/step_2.md

 --- /task ---

-There is a lot going on here, let's examine it further.
+There is a lot going on here.
+Let's examine it further!

 [[[generic-javascript-create-a-function]]]